 Do you lack confidence and self-belief?

-If you are lacking confidence and don’t have much self-belief you may feel:
+If you’re lacking self-belief and confidence you may feel:

-- uncertain of who you are
+- uncertain of what you want and who you are

-- negative thoughts about yourself and your abilities
+- negative about your abilities and yourself in general

-- unable to relax and enjoy certain situations you’d like to
+- you are unable to enjoy and relax in situations that you’d like to

-- little sense of direction in your life.
+- as if you haven’t got a sense of direction in life

-Alternatively, if you are full of confidence and self-belief you may feel:
+On the other hand, if you are full of self-belief and confidence you may feel:

 - excited about new opportunities